Use CLI to Deploy Changes from a Sandbox to Data Cloud

 For simplicity, this topic uses the term “production,” which can refer to the production org from which the sandbox was created or another sandbox org.

-Make sure to complete these prerequisites before you create and start working with on a project.
+Make sure to complete these prerequisites before you create and start working on a Salesforce DX project.

 1. Open the VS Code editor and from the Command Palette, run SFDX: Create Project with Manifest.
 See Create Project.